DanRoscigno/flink-postgres-starrocks/README.md

 ```
 ### Source tables

-Run the individual commands from the file flink-sql.sql.
+Run the individual commands from the file `flink-sql.sql`.
 Only the first source is shown here:

 ```sql
 CREATE TABLE products (